One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Related Work

 Optimization methods for neural network training can be roughly categorized into two types, with and without BP.
 BP-based optimization methods have been studied for a long time and have been effective in training various neural networks on different tasks.
 Among these methods, the vanilla BP method is utilized for computing the gradients of the neural network parameters with respect to the global loss function.
-BP relies on the perfect knowledge of computation details between the parameters and loss evaluation, which limits the flexibility of developing neural network architectures and training.
-Moreover, the neural networks trained by BP are vulnerable to adversarial attacks.
+BP relies on the perfect knowledge of computation details between the parameters and loss evaluation, which limits the flexibility of developing neural network architectures and training pipelines.
+Moreover, the models trained by BP are vulnerable to adversarial attacks.

+Some studies have explored alternative methods without BP for training neural networks by adding extra functional modules to guide model updates.
+The HSIC bottleneck~\citep{ma2020hsic} maximizes the Hilbert-Schmidt independence criterion~\citep{wang2021learning} to enhance layer independence.
+NTK ~\citep{jacot2018neural} introduces intermediary variables to circumvent the limitations of BP.
+FA~\citep{nokland2016direct} introduces intermediary variables to overcome BP limitations but faces instability issues.
+Since these methods change the classical training paradigm or even give up the gradient information.
+Many algorithmic or hardware technologies developed based on BP by predecessors cannot be fully leveraged, making such approaches computationally unfriendly.

-Some studies have explored alternative methods without BP for training neural networks. \citep{spall1992multivariate} proposes a simultaneous perturbation stochastic approximation (SPSA) method, which {approximates the gradient by evaluating the objective function twice with perturbations of opposite signs on the parameters.
+Other works still adhere to the original mathematical problem but propose perturbation-based solutions from a stochastic optimization perspective. \citet{spall1992multivariate} proposes a simultaneous perturbation stochastic approximation (SPSA) method, which {approximates the gradient by evaluating the objective function twice with perturbations of opposite signs on the parameters.
 SPSA is typically sensitive to the choice of hyperparameters.
-Another approach is the evolution strategy (ES)~\citep{salimans2017evolution}, which injects a population of random noises into the model and optimizes the parameters along the optimal direction of noises.
+Another approach is ES~\citep{salimans2017evolution}, which injects a population of random noises into the model and optimizes the parameters along the optimal direction of noises.
 Both SPSA and ES suffer from heavy performance drops {as the number of parameters increases}, which hinders the application to {sophisticated models in deep learning}.

-\citep{peng2022new} proposes a novel LR method for training neural networks, which is based on an unbiased gradient estimation with respect to the true gradient computed by the BP.
-However, previous research has primarily focused on the training of MLPs.
-In our work, we extend the LR to a wider range of neural network architectures.
+FF~\citep{hinton2022forward} modifies the input data and works by distinguishing the positive and negative samples for each module but fails to address the weight-sharing and compatibility issue.